Barry C. Barnett

-- Oil and gas: seismic data, duties to survey and lease, pooling/unitization, oilfield services, lease disputes, operating agreements, short-payment of royalties.
+- Oil and gas: under-payment of royalties, seismic data, duties to survey and lease, pooling/unitization, oilfield services, lease disputes, operating agreements.

 - Partnerships and joint ventures: expulsion of partner, control, distribution of profits, voting rights, dissolution, investment in shale gas play.

-- Patents, copyrights, trademarks, trade dress, and trade secrets: seismic data, computer software, Windows operating system, restaurants, publishing, textiles, memory chips, real estate development.
+- Patents, copyrights, trademarks, trade dress, and trade secrets: wireless telecommunications (3G and 4G), seismic data, computer software, Windows operating system, restaurants, publishing, textiles, memory chips, real estate development.